 Learn beginning Navajo weaving techniques online with Diné instructors Gloria Begay and Jennie Slick.
 You’ll learn plain and stripe weaving and joining techniques.
 Gloria will show you how she designs on the loom and will help you solve problems as they arise.
 The five-week class should allow you enough time to finish your first weaving and warp a second.
 Store staff members are available to help with questions in between classes.

 The book will show you what you need to have to get started.
 The book has plans for a Navajo-style loom, but we have looms that can be shipped easily and require minimal assembly, and some options are even less expensive.
 Like a picture frame or canvas stretcher bars.

 Beginning Navajo Weaving Instructor:

-Gloria is at the left in the picture.
+Gloria is on the left in the picture.
 Her maternal clan is Mountain Cove and her paternal clan is Towering House.
 She is the daughter of the famous weaver Nellie Joe.
 Nellie schooled all of her daughters in her exacting techniques of fine weaving and design.
 Gloria’s Chief Blanket and Burntwater designs are famous.
 She experiments with design and she loves natural dyes.

 Gloria is very encouraging and her students love her.
 Her rugs and weavings are in collections all over the world.
 She is constantly increasing her weaving expertise and loves to learn about new yarns and dyes.

 Gloria is fluent in both Navajo and English and teaches students in both languages.

 Jennie is a very patient teacher, so her students come back for more classes to increase their knowledge.
 She is fluent in Navajo and can teach in either Navajo or English.

 What to Expect in Beginning Navajo Weaving Techniques

 Week 1: You’ll learn how the loom is warped and you’ll mount the warp on the loom.
 If possible, you’ll do a little weaving on that first day.
 You’re probably going to be tired by the end of the day!
 Don’t worry though, we’ll be around during the week to help you with questions!